21 FISH Idioms (Meanings & Natural Examples)

 A big fish in a small pond

-Meaning: refers to someone who is important or influential within a small or limited environment but who may not be as important in a larger context.
+Meaning: someone who is important in a small group but not necessarily in a bigger one.

 As wrinkled as a trout

-• After spending all his life fishing in the sea, his skin was as wrinkled as a trout.
+After years at sea, his face was as wrinkled as a trout.

 Bigger fish to fry

-• I can’t worry about that minor issue right now; I have bigger fish to fry.
+I can’t worry about that now — I’ve got bigger fish to fry.

-• The manager decided to focus on the major project deadlines because he had bigger fish to fry.
+The manager ignored the complaint; he had bigger fish to fry.

 Catch a whale